Rachel Rodriguez-Williams

 Rachel Rodriguez-Williams is an American Republican politician and businesswoman serving as a member of the Wyoming House of Representatives from the 50th district.
 Elected in November 2020, she assumed office on January 4, 2021.

 Early life and education

-A native of Northern California, Rodriguez-Williams earned a Bachelor of Arts degree in criminal justice and law enforcement administration from Sonoma State University and a Master of Science in criminal justice from Columbia Southern University.
+A native of northern California, Rodriguez-Williams earned a Bachelor of Arts degree in criminal justice and law enforcement administration from Sonoma State University and a Master of Science in criminal justice from Columbia Southern University.

 Career

 Rodriguez-Williams worked as a law enforcement officer in Marin County.
-She moved to Cody, Wyoming in 2007.
+She moved to Cody, Wyoming, in 2007.
+From 2017 to 2023, she was the director of the Serenity Pregnancy Resource Center in Wyoming, and served on the board of a number of local organizations.

 Political career

 After David Northrup chose not to run again, Rodriguez-Williams and Johnson Bennett ran against each other.
 Rodriguez-Williams received 4,370 votes (77%), while Bennett only received 1,240 votes (22%).
 The district encompasses the cities of Ralston, Heart Mountain, Sunlight, Crandall, the Willwood area south of Powell, and the eastern part of the Cody.

 Rodriguez-Williams was elected to the Wyoming House of Representatives in November 2020 and assumed office on January 4, 2021.